 Here’s a visual representation without and with Campaign Budget Optimization…

-Without Campaign Budget Optimization, the campaign resulted in 10 conversions.
+Without Campaign Budget Optimization, the campaign resulted in 10 A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More.
 But, one ad set clearly outperformed the other two.
 With Campaign Budget Optimization, Facebook optimizes to distribute more of the budget to the high performing ad set, resulting in 15 conversions.

 This is all in theory, of course.
 This is how Facebook says it works.
 If the feature is valuable, this is how it needs to work.